The Story of Captain Phil Blood (so far)

 Motor Yacht:

-But we are getting ahead of our selves!
+But we are getting ahead of ourselves!
 About fifteen years ago, Phil became interested in larger boats and considered purchasing a Fleming 55 with the idea of motoring around the world.
 The Fleming is an ocean crossing capable boat with a 2,500 mile range on fuel (see pic left).
 However, after looking at the costs of fuel and finding that it would currently cost $12,500 for a single tank full to cross one ocean, he changed his mind and decided that wind was his wallet's best friend.
 He turned his sight on obtaining a large catamaran to sail the vast distances across oceans.

 Fleming 55